thoughtram/blog/_posts/2016-09-14-bypassing-providers-in-angular-2.md

 ---

-We covered a lot of different things everything dependency injection in Angular.
+We covered a lot of different things regarding dependency injection in Angular.
 However, at our latest training, one of our students came up with a very interesting question:

 >> "Can I bypass a provider to get a dependency from another ancestor provider?"